BBischof/speaksLike/src/README.md

 # Text Comparison

-Compare the GOP presidential candidate to other historical figures using a simple vector space model.
+Compare the 2016 presidential candidates to other historical figures using a simple vector space model.

 ## Input: